Kink-Com/eslint-config-kink/README.md

 }
 ```

+### Frontend

-For frontend projects, add a second file `./public/.eslintrc.json` with the following:
+For frontend projects, also add `./public/.eslintrc.json` with the following:

 ```javascript
 {